Authentication¶

 from foresportia import ForesportiaClient

-with ForesportiaClient(api_key="fs_beta_your_key_here") as client:
+with ForesportiaClient(api_key="fs_developer_your_key_here", timeout=10.0) as client:

 data = client.usage()